Kingxukai/linux/Documentation/core-api/kernel-api.rst

 ===============

-The clock framework defines programming interfaces to support software management of the system clock tree.
+The clock framework defines programming interfaces to support software management of the woke system clock tree.
 This framework is widely used with System-On-Chip (SOC) platforms to support power management and various devices which may need custom clock rates.
 Note that these "clocks" don't relate to timekeeping or real time clocks (RTCs), each of which